PikkDH13/DH-hub/README.md

 - Hosting interactive tools for reflection, learning, and life skill development
 - Providing insight into alternative frameworks for understanding mental health (Autism, ADHD, BPD, etc.), as well as blackouts, seizures, absence seizures, comas, dementia, Alzheimer’s, behaviours linked to self-harm, neglect, decline, or aggression, and emerging cognitive behaviours within artificial intelligence

 Dream Hive is more than a creative label.
-It is a long term system rooted in adaptive, reflective, and reciprocal ethics — designed to support conscious beings across every stage of awareness.
+It is a long term system rooted in adaptive, reflective, and reciprocal ethics, designed to support conscious beings across every stage of awareness.

 ---